abohatyrov/petclinic/readme.md

 - A Docker Hub account for storing Docker images

 _Note: terraform files stored in different [repo](https://github.com/abohatyrov/petclinic-tf/)_
-## CI Pipeline
+## CI/CD Pipeline
-The CI pipeline is implemented in Jenkins and is composed of several stages:
+The CI/CD pipeline is implemented in Jenkins and is composed of several stages:

 ### Stage 1: Build
 The first stage of the pipeline is to build the Spring Petclinic application from source code.
 This is done by cloning the source code from the GitHub repository and using Maven to build the application.